Git Quick Start Guide

 git clone -b master git@github.com:imzlp/blog-source.git --depth=2

-Ignore Unnecessary Submitted Files
+Ignore Unnecessary Files for Commit

-Sometimes we do not want to submit everything to the repository (e.g., some compiled binary files).
-We can use .gitignore to exclude files that should not be submitted.
+Sometimes we don’t want to commit everything to the repository (like some compiled binary files); we can use .gitignore to exclude files that should not be committed.
+On Windows, you cannot create this file directly because it starts with a dot without a filename, so use the command in Git Bash to create it:

 1